Mapping a 50-spin-qubit network through correlated sensing: Results

 Finally, we apply these methods to map a 50-spin network.
 The problem resembles a graph search (Methods) \cite{gross_handbook_2004}.
 By identifying a number of spin chains in the system, and fusing them together based on overlapping sections, we reconstruct the connectivity (Fig. \ref{fig:full_cluster}).
 Limited sized chains are sufficient because the couplings are highly non-uniform, so that a few overlapping vertices and edges enable fusing chains with high confidence.
 We use a total of 249 measured interactions through pairwise and chained measurements.
 Fusing these together provides a hypothesis for the network connectivity (Fig. \ref{fig:full_cluster}b).

 To validate our solution for the network we use the additional information that the nuclear-nuclear couplings can be modeled as dipolar and attempt to reconstruct the spatial distribution of the spins.
 Compared to work based on pairwise measurements \cite{abobeih_atomicscale_2019}, our spin-chain measurements provide additional information on the connectivity and coupling signs, reducing the complexity of the numerical reconstruction.
 Additionally, we constrain the position using the measured hyperfine shift $\deltah{i}$ (Methods).
 Because the problem is highly overdetermined \cite{abobeih_atomicscale_2019}, the fact that a spatial solution is found that closely matches the measured frequencies and assignments validates the obtained network connectivity.
 Additionally, the reconstruction yields a spatial image of the spin network and predicts the remaining unmeasured 976 spin-spin interactions, most of which are weak ($< 1$Hz).
-The complete $50$ spin cluster, characterized by $50$ spin frequencies and 1225 spin-spin couplings is visualised in Fig. \ref{fig:full_cluster}b.
+An overview of the complete $50$ spin cluster, characterized by $50$ spin frequencies and 1225 spin-spin couplings can be found in Supplementary Table 1 and in Fig. \ref{fig:full_cluster}b.